Batter-Bros/Question-Answer-Api/README.md

  ```
  # Status
  ```
- - Currently working on creating a EC2 instance and moving everything over into Aws for full deployment
+ - Currently working on creating a EC2 instance and moving everything over into AWS for full deployment
  ```